Adhithyan2004/DevJuice/README.md

 ---

+## Beta Release Notice

+This project is currently in Beta.
+We're actively testing features, polishing the interface, and tightening security.
+Your feedback is valuable and contributions are welcome!

+---

 ##  Features

 - ✅ **Tool Filtering**
-  Quickly discover tools based on categories like color palettes, icons, mockup generators, and more.
+  Quickly discover tools based on pricing (future improvements are welcome).

 - ✅ **Tool Submission**
   Users can submit their own favorite tools — every submission goes through admin review before being listed.